 If your dog has ever been sick or in pain, you have likely felt at least a moment’s panic as you rushed to the web or called friends in order to figure out what ails it.
-Since they cannot talk, dogs will let the observant owner know that something is wrong in other ways; they might whine, have low energy, low appetite or shallow breathing.
+Since they cannot talk, dogs will let the observant owner know that something is wrong in other ways; they might whine, have low energy, low appetite or shallow breathing, which are all signs of pain in dogs.
 A fairly common medical issue with dogs is stomach swelling and painful abdomen.

 Now, sometimes this may occur from something as simple as overeating, however, these signs could also indicate something more sinister or life-threatening.
 Because of this, it is important that you speak to a medical professional or take them to the vet as soon as possible, rather than self-diagnosing.
 In the case of abdominal pain, there could be a danger of maladies such as blockade, tumor or organ disease.
 A small bill is much better than a sick or dying pup.
 That said, you should know what abdominal pain is, what it looks like and how it can be treated.